-cognized benefits Balance at December 27, 2013 \$ 1,775 Increase in tax positions for current year 111 Increase in tax positions for prior period 132 Decrease in tax positions for prior period (633) Balance at December 26, 2014 \$ 1,385 Increase in tax positions for current year 85 Decrease in tax positions for prior period (912) Balance at December 25, 2015 558 Increase in tax positions for current year 118 Decrease in tax positions for prior period (100) Balance at December 30, 2016 \$ 576
+Balance at December 27, 2013 \$1,775 Increase in tax positions for current year 111 Increase in tax positions for prior period 132 Decrease in tax positions for prior period (633) Balance at December 26, 2014 1,385 Increase in tax positions for current year 85 Decrease in tax positions for prior period (912) Balance at December 25, 2015 558 Increase in tax positions for current year (Unaudited) 87 Decrease in tax positions for prior period (Unaudited) (100) Balance at September 23, 2016 (Unaudited) \$ 545

 The Company recognizes interest and penalties relating to unrecognized tax benefits as part of its income tax expense.
 The Company's three major filing jurisdictions are the United States, Singapore and Malaysia.
 The Company is no longer subject to US Federal examination for tax years ending before 2013, to state examinations before 2012, or to foreign examinations before 2011.
-However, to the extent allowed by law, the tax authorities may have the right to examine prior periods where net operating losses or tax credits were generated and carried forward, and make adjustments up to the amount of the net operating losses or credit carryforward.

-Note 8-Employee Benefit Programs
+(8) Employee Benefit Programs

-401(k) Plan
+(a) 401(k) Plan

 The Company sponsors a 401(k) plan available to employees of its United States-based subsidiaries.
 Participants may make salary deferral contributions not to exceed 50% of a participant's compensation in a plan year or the maximum amount otherwise allowed by law.
 Eligible employees receive a discretionary matching contribution equal to 50% of each participant's deferral, up to an annual maximum of two thousand five hundred dollars.
-For 2016, 2015, and 2014, matching contributions were \$332, \$370, and \$321, respectively.
+For the years ended December 26, 2014 and December 25, 2015 and the nine months ended September 25, 2015 and September 23, 2016, matching contributions were made totaling \$321, \$370, \$301 (unaudited) and \$274 (unaudited), respectively.

-Medical Insurance
+(b) Medical Insurance

 The Company sponsors a self-insured group medical insurance plan for its U.S. employees and their dependents.
 The self-insured plan is designed to provide a specified level of coverage, with stop-loss coverage provided by a commercial insurer, in order to limit the Company's exposure.
-For 2016, 2015, and 2014, expense incurred related to this plan was \$2,198, \$2,829, and \$1,894, respectively.
+For the years ended December 26, 2014 and December 25, 2015 and the nine months ended September 25, 2015 and September 23, 2016, expense incurred related to this plan was \$1,894, \$2,829, \$1,768 (unaudited) and \$1,807 (unaudited), respectively.

-Note 9-Credit Facilities
+(9) Credit Facilities